SopiMlab/open-nsynth-super/audio/readme-triton.md

 The `magenta_dir` setting should be set to the magenta directory you created.
 In my case this is `/scratch/work/kastemm1/open-nsynth-super/magenta`.

-The `gpus` setting should reflect the number of GPUs available on the node you intend to use.
+The `gpus` setting should reflect the total number of GPUs on the node(s) you intend to use for generation.
+E.g. if you use two nodes with 4 GPUs each, specify 8.

 See the [Triton cluster overview](https://scicomp.aalto.fi/triton/overview.html) for a list of available nodes.
-So far, I've only tested on the gpu[28-37] nodes, which have 4 GPUs.

-Enter the audio work directory:
+Once done, enter the audio work directory:

 ```
 cd audio/workdir